 - A flat fee per paycheck or employee

 - A flat minimum amount per pay period

 These fees can range from 2% to 11% of your payroll, depending on what services they are providing.

 Pro: Access to HR Services

-Another appeal of PEOs is they can give businesses access to HR services they may not be able to afford, such as training, onboarding, and recruiting.
-This can be appealing to smaller companies looking for ways to attract and retain top talent.
+Another appeal of PEOs is they can give businesses access to HR services they may not otherwise afford, like training, onboarding, and recruiting.
+This can be desirable for smaller companies looking to attract and retain top talent.

 Con: No Access to Information

-With a PEO, there is little employee access and visibility.
+With PEO services, there is minimal employee access and visibility.
 CFOs, HR managers, and employees have little insight into their company data.
 Likewise, communication between those managers and employees is nonexistent.
 Instead, all communication and transactions have to go through the PEO, even if it is just a simple request that could easily be handled by your organization.

 With this relationship, you must contact the third party, relay the message, and wait for them to fulfill the request.
 This “hands-off” approach actually makes things more complicated and time-consuming.